sst/guide/_examples/how-to-create-an-angular-app-with-serverless.md

 ![Click counter updating in Angular app](/assets/examples/react-app/click-counter-updating-in-react-app.png)

-Also let's go to the **DynamoDB** tab in the SST Console and check the value is updated in the table.
+Also let's go to the **DynamoDB** tab in the SST Console and check that the value has been updated in the table.

 ![DynamoDB table view of counter table](/assets/examples/angular-app/dynamo_table_view_of_counter_table.png)

 ## Deploying to prod

-{%change%} To wrap things up we'll deploy our app to prod, but the current way of loading environment variables from script only works on the development mode as we can't use `sst-env` in prod, to load env variables from `process.env` in production we need to make further changes.
+To wrap things up we'll deploy our app to prod.

+However the current way of loading environment variables only works in dev, as we can't use [`sst-env`](https://www.npmjs.com/package/@serverless-stack/static-site-env) in prod.
+To load the environment variables from `process.env` in production we need to make a couple of changes.

-We will replace placeholder env values in `environment.prod.ts` in our website content with the [deployed values](https://docs.serverless-stack.com/constructs/StaticSite#replace-deployed-values).
-So we don't have to hard code the config from your backend.
+We'll replace placeholder env values in `environment.prod.ts` in our app with the [deployed values](https://docs.serverless-stack.com/constructs/StaticSite#replace-deployed-values).

 {%change%} Replace `frontend/src/environments/environment.prod.ts` with.